 When retailers purchase products to resell, they often don’t pay state sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

-For example, when a specialty gourmet food store in Rhode Island purchases spices to sell in their store, by having a resale certificate (also called a sales tax exemption certificate in some states), the store owner won’t pay state sales tax on the transaction.
-When a retail customer purchases the spice, the retailer will charge state sales tax to their customer based on the full price of the product.
+For example, when a specialty gourmet food store in Rhode Island purchases spices to sell by having a resale certificate (also called a sales tax exemption certificate in some states), the store owner won’t pay state sales tax on the transaction.
+When a retail customer purchases the spice, the retailer will charge state sales tax to their customer based on the product’s full price.
 The retailer will collect the sales tax from all their transactions and periodically (typically at the end of the month) send the sales tax to the state.

-It’s important to know that the sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.
+It’s important to know that the sales tax exemption is only intended for inventory that will be resold and not for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.

 How to fill out the Rhode Island Resale Certificate

-Before a business starts selling products or providing taxable services, it must first get a Sales Tax Permit from the Rhode Island Division of Taxation.
-The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.
-After registering for the permit, the Division of Taxation will provide a sales tax number, which is needed to fill out the Resale Certificate.
+Before a business starts selling products or providing taxable services, it must first get a Rhode Island Sales Tax Permit from the Rhode Island Division of Taxation.
+The Sales Tax Permit is sometimes called a seller’s permit, sales tax number, or sales tax license.
+After registering for the permit, the Division of Taxation will provide a sales tax number that is used to fill out the Resale Certificate.

 Step 1: Begin by downloading the Rhode Island Resale Certificate